 Student Complaint Procedure (Complaints Regarding the CSU)

-- If the complaint concerns an alleged violation by CSU of any law that prohibits discrimination, harassment, or retaliation based on a protected status (such as age, disability, gender (or sex), gender identity, gender expression, nationality, race or ethnicity (including color or ancestry), religion or veteran or military status), the complaint may be presented as described in Section XVI (Nondiscrimination Policy).
+- If your complaint concerns an alleged violation by CSU of any law that prohibits discrimination, harassment or retaliation based on a protected status (such as age, disability, gender (or sex), gender identity, gender expression, nationality, race or ethnicity (including color, caste or ancestry), religion or veteran or military status), you may present your complaint as described in Section XVI (Nondiscrimination Policy).

-- If the complaint concerns an alleged violation by the CSU of other state law, including laws prohibiting fraud and false advertising, the complaint may be presented to the campus president or Director for Compliance and Internal Control.
-See Procedure for Student Complaints-Executive Order No. 1063 for details regarding the complaint requirements and complaint process: www.calstate.edu/eo/eo-1063.html.
+- If your complaint concerns an alleged violation by the CSU of other state law, including laws prohibiting fraud and false advertising, you may present your claim complaint to the campus president or designee the Director of Audits and Compliance.
+See Procedure for Student Complaints-Executive Order No. 1063 for details regarding the complaint requirements and complaint process.